-A pulse train, e.g., that produced by the pulse train generator in Figure 4, is a chief form of signal organization in networks of timing devices.
-In the engineered organism presented below in section 10 that imitates sensory-motor activity of an animal, a pulse train drives a muscle-like fiber and the effective muscle-like activity is determined by the period of time between pulses.
+A pulse train, e.g., that produced by the pulse train generator in Figure 5, is a chief form of signal organization in networks of timing devices.
+In the engineered organism presented below in section 10 that imitates sensory-motor activity of an animal, a pulse train drives a muscle-like fiber and the effective muscle-like activity is determined by the time period, τ , between pulses.
 Generation and control of muscle-like activity is the chief goal and purpose of timing devices and assemblies and networks of timing devices.

-A pulse train of indefinite length with a fixed period, e.g., that shown in Figure 6.a, has a beginning, but no end, as indicated by "...".
-The essential feature of such a pulse train is a fixed period of time, denoted τ , between any two pulses in the series.
+A pulse train of indefinite length with a fixed period, τ , is shown in Figure 6.a.
 Equivalently, the pulse train can be described by a frequency $v = (1/\tau)$.